 Improvements will vary by intersection.
-Overpasses (where the Loop 360 mainlanes go over the cross streets) or underpasses (where the Loop 360 mainlanes go under the cross streets) will likely be constructed at seven of the intersections along the corridor.
-Diverging diamond intersections will likely be built at RM 2222 and RM 2244 where overpasses already exist.
+Overpasses (where the Loop 360 mainlanes go over the cross streets) or underpasses (where the Loop 360 mainlanes go under the cross streets) will likely be constructed at eight of the intersections along the corridor.
+A diverging diamond intersection will likely be built at RM 2222 and will be evaluated at RM 2244.
+Visit